-Brussels and Brughes are the most famous cities in Belgium, but this little country has many more interesting cities.
+Brussels and Bruges are the most famous cities in Belgium, but this little country has many more interesting cities.
 In between Brussels and Antwerp you will find Mechelen, a small city that due to its history has a lot to offer.
-With a brewery, historical buildings, and inviting squares, Mechelen has something for everyone.
+With a brewery, historical buildings and inviting squares, Mechelen has something for everyone.

 Best time to visit Mechelen

 The best time to visit Mechelen (and the rest of Belgium) is in Spring or Summer.
 In summer, there are weekly free concerts in the botanical garden and a big festival Maanrock in the last weekend of August.
 Beer lovers have to go to Mechelen in the beginning of October for the beer festival.